mekanii/ESU/design-controller.md

 ```

 ###### Timer Interrupt Handler
 This function is called every time the timer interrupt occurs.
+It updates the PWM signal based on the current sine wave value.
+- `uint8_t scaledDuty`
-It calculates the PWM duty cycle based on the current sine wave value and the `scaleFactor`.
-The duty cycle is then updated to the PWM channel.
+  <br>This variable calculates the duty cycle for the PWM signal.
+  <br>The formula adjusts the sine wave value to fit within the 0-255 range, scaled by the scaleFactor.
+The sine wave values are centered around 127.5 to ensure they fit within the PWM range.
+- `ledc_set_duty()`
+  <br>This function sets the duty cycle for the specified PWM channel.
+- `ledc_update_duty()`
+  <br>This function updates the PWM output with the new duty cycle.
+- `index = (index + 1) % SINE_TABLE_SIZE`
+  <br>This line increments the index to move to the next value in the sine wave table.
+The modulo operation ensures that the index wraps around to 0 when it reaches the end of the table, creating a continuous loop.
 ```cpp
 void IRAM_ATTR onTimer() {
   uint8_t scaledDuty = ((sineTable[index] - 127.5) * scaleFactor / 100) + 127.5;